-Follow-up notices/communications will be provided as necessary during an active incident and may be provided by the Executive Director of Campus Safety, Associate or Assistant Director of Campus Safety, or a member of GEM.
-When a threat is neutralized or effectively removed, campus community members will be appropriately informed via all or some of the communications methods.
-Additionally, updates regarding a prolonged and ongoing emergency such as a health emergency (norovirus, serious illness, pandemic, etc.) can be provided by creating a banner (webpage) at the top of the College's homepage that would contain specific status update information along with links to public health agencies (for example) or other relevant entities.
+Follow-up notices/communications will be provided as necessary during an active incident.
+Updates regarding a prolonged and ongoing emergency, such as a health emergency (norovirus, serious illness, pandemic, etc.), can be provided via the College's website.
+This website would contain specific status update information along with links to public health agencies (for example) or other relevant entities.